 Stryve's ability to compete effectively depends in part upon protection of its rights in trademarks, trade dress, trade secrets and other intellectual property and other proprietary rights.
 Stryve's use of contractual provisions, confidentiality procedures and agreements, and trademark, unfair competition, trade secret and other laws to protect its intellectual property and other proprietary rights may be inadequate.
 Stryve may not be able to preclude third parties from using its intellectual property rights with respect to its products, its processes with respect to the air-dying of its meat products in a manner satisfactory to the USDA and other regulators, and may not be able to leverage its branding beyond its current product offerings.
 In addition, Stryve's trademark or other intellectual property applications may not always be granted.
-Third parties may oppose Stryve's intellectual property, and changes in applicable laws could serve to lessen or remove the current legal protections available for its intellectual property.
+Third parties may oppose Stryve's intellectual property applications, or otherwise challenge its use of its trademarks or other intellectual property.
+Third parties may infringe, misappropriate, or otherwise violate Stryve's intellectual property, and changes in applicable laws could serve to lessen or remove the current legal protections available for its intellectual property.
 Any legal action that Stryve' may bring to protect its brand and other intellectual property could be unsuccessful and expensive and could divert management's attention from other business concerns.
-Any litigation or claims brought against Stryve, for trademark infringement or related matters, even without merit, could result in substantial costs and diversion of its products or services, or could require it, if it is unable to license such third-party intellectual property on reasonable terms, to redesign or rebrand its products or product packaging.
-Any of the foregoing results could materially and adversely affect its business, financial condition and results of operations.
+Any litigation or claims brought against Stryve, for trademark infringement or related matters, even without merit, could result in substantial costs and diversion of its resources.
+A successful claim of trademark, copyright or other intellectual property infringement, misappropriation, or other violation against Stryve could prevent it from providing its products or services, or could require it, if it is unable to license such third-party intellectual property on reasonable terms, to redesign or rebrand its products or product packaging.
+Any of the foregoing results could materially and adversely affec